schnoellm/wristify-docs-and-api/Readme.md

 Furthermore the individual endpoints can organized in groups.

 ## Limited functionality on watch models
-Depending on the actual watch model and the available system memory of that particular model, features like the "XY/TY diagrams" and the display of imagesare disabled due to limited system memory.
+Depending on the actual watch model and the available system memory of that particular model, features like the "XY/TY/bar charts" and the display of imagesare disabled due to limited system memory.
 This affects the following models:
 - Vivoactive 3
 - Venu Square
 - Forerunner 55, 245, 645, 935